Compulsed/blog/plan.md

 - [x] Custom VPC (Project does not have off default VPC)
 - [x] Bastion defined as separate cloudformation stack
 - [x] Cfn-lint
-- [ ] Buildkite Event Bridge investigation
+- [x] Buildkite Event Bridge investigation
+- [ ] Json support postgres
+- [ ] Showing what is currently being deployed to vs what is not (service activity)

 ## Statistics features (Should be value)
 - [ ] Showing what is currently being deployed to vs what is not (service activity)